RZEMarcin/Portfolio/README.md

 ## About me
-My name is Marcin Rzepka.I have recently decided to become a Software Tester.
-My goal is to develop knowledge and technical skills in this particular field.
-On this site I would like to share all my gained experience from personal studies and researches.
-I am looking for an opportunity to expand my career portfolio.
+My name is Marcin Rzepka and I have recently made the decision to pursue a career as a Software Tester.
+My objective is to acquire a deep understanding and advanced technical abilities in this specific field.
+Through this platform, I aim to share my personal research findings and the knowledge I have gained through my studies.
+I am eager to further expand my career portfolio and am open to any opportunities that come my way.

 ## Tools